vladikoff/send-to-google-glass/README.md

   * Fill it out with your API access keys from Google's API console
 * Load unpacked extension

 ## License

 MIT, unless stated otherwise in the files.

 © [Vlad Filippov](http://vladfilippov.com)

+****

+Google Glass vector art used in promotional images used with a non-commercial license.
+Art produced by Cococi Alberto Valentin http://albertodesigns.dunked.com/